Guilherme-Santos42/WiresharkNetworkPatterns/README.md

 # WiresharkNetworkPatterns
 Documentation focused on pattern discovery in Wireshark, useful for identifying malware, suspicious behavior, and other types of unusual activity.
 First, I'll give a very basic overview of Wireshark, and later in this documentation I'll focus in detail on pattern discovery using Malware-Traffic-Analysis.net.
+I intend to expand the content of this repository, focusing on the most well-known malware and observing their behavior!

 # Starts Here #